areumb/moderation/README.md

 ## Copyright & License

-Copyright (c) 2025-2026 Areum Kim.
+Copyright (c) 2025-2026 Areumbyeol Kim.
 All rights reserved.
-This repository is shared for portfolio and evaluation purposes only; no license is granted to use, copy, modify, or distribute this code without written permission (see [LICENSE](LICENSE)).
+This repository is shared for portfolio purposes only; no license is granted to use, copy, modify, or distribute this code without written permission (see [LICENSE](LICENSE)).